mozilla-platform-ops/android-tools/create_host_utils/README.md

   - enter the taskcluster ids for the selected build into the build script
   - for mac: no trailing slash
 - run the build script
+  - remove old 'hu_*' build directories
   - comment out builds we're not ready for (I usually do linux first, then mac, then windows)
   - `./build_DATE.sh`
     - linux: if it fails with an error about not being able to find the artifact, see the comment on line 69 in the script
     - if it fails after examining the binary architecture, tooltool may be messed up. try running manually. on OS X, it may fail due to needing python2 still (https://bugzilla.mozilla.org/show_bug.cgi?id=1716390, fix noted in bug).
 - compare new build to existing and sanity check
   - `./get_current.sh`
-    - fetches all 3, no need to run for each
+    - fetches all 3, no need to run for each os
   - `./compare_versions.sh`
     - ensure things look good
       - same directories